 Establish an Online Presence, and Sustain It

-The majority of the world practically lives online now, so ensuring your business is present and well represented online is essential.
+The majority of the world practically lives online now, so ensuring your business is present and well-represented online is essential.
 Consumers thoroughly research a business online before deciding to interact with it, and chances are if they don’t find anything, they won’t bother.
-Your business should have its own website, and be on major social media channels like Facebook, Twitter, and/or Instagram (as appropriate for our industry and to the extent that you can maintain).
+Your business should have its own website, and be on major social media channels like Facebook, Twitter, LinkedIn, and/or Instagram (as appropriate for your industry and to the extent that you can maintain).

 Part of maintaining a reputation is maintaining your business’s online presence.
 People like to see updates and engage with who they’re doing business with.
 Consistent posting on your social channels and involvement with your followers encourages them to continue building a relationship with you, and even recommend you to their friends.
 Consider planning your posts with frequency in mind (I.E. 3 posts a week on Facebook) so you’re sure to keep it up – even when you get busy or go on vacation.